How Does a Business Loan Affect Personal Credit?

 |---|---|---|

-| Personal guarantee | Yes | You’re personally liable if the business fails |
+| Personal guarantee | Yes | You’re personally liable for the business loan if the business fails |

-| Hard inquiry | Yes | Temporary score dip |
+| Hard inquiry | Yes | Temporary dip in your credit score |

-| Missed or defaulted payments | Yes | Negative marks on personal credit history |
+| Missed or defaulted payments | Yes | Negative marks on your personal credit history, which can lower your credit score |

-| High credit usage | Sometimes | Large balances can affect your debt-to-credit ratio |
+| High credit usage | Sometimes | Large balances from a business loan can affect your debt-to-credit ratio, which is a factor in your credit score |

 When a business loan doesn’t affect your personal credit

-LLC or corporation status alone doesn’t protect you – lenders often require personal guarantees regardless of structure.
 But when a business has a real financial track record, some lenders will evaluate it on its own merits and skip the personal guarantee entirely.

 Sole proprietors: your business and personal finances are legally the same entity.
 Some lenders will work from business assets alone if there’s collateral or a track record, but that’s uncommon for businesses that are just starting out.